All marketing has three core elements:

 The idea is that certain content is sent to or displayed for certain users based on their content consumption habits.
 Said habits are recorded within a tool like Pardot or Marketo.
 Ideally, you’ll know exactly what post the email contact was reading when they first gave you their information, and what, if any, marketing collateral they’ve downloaded since then.
 With content and email sends that are more personalized to each user, automation helps deliver better customer experience for new and existing customers alike.

-Email drip campaigns are good examples of marketing automation.
+An email drip campaign is a good example of marketing automation.
 The contents of each message are based entirely on the recipient’s interaction with the previous message.
 This ensures that the next message a recipient sees is the message that is most likely to get them engaging with your brand.

 If you have any aspirations of launching an email marketing campaign and improving the precision of your interactions with leads as you go deeper into the sales funnel, you’re going to need marketing automation resources.

-Public relations isn’t reserved just for the KFCs of the world, though.
+Public relations isn’t reserved just for the big companies, though.

 Small businesses also need PR.
 For instance, how they communicate with their customers and their business partners following a data breach is important to their recovery as an organization.